input-output-hk/engineering/blog/2023-09-22-internship.md

 Similar to exports, there was previously no way to deprecate single instances of type classes.
-For example, the `NFData` class is responsible for implementing deep strictness on types.
-However, there is an instance of it for
+For example, the `NFData` class is responsible for implementing deep strictness on types and there is an instance of it for functions which does not make much sense and is pretty inefficient:

 ```haskell
 instance (Enumerate a, NFData b) => NFData (a -> b)
 ```

-which does not make much sense and is pretty inefficient.
-However, it also cannot be removed since this would suddenly break all code using this feature, not giving the library users time to update their code.
+However, it cannot be removed since this would suddenly break all code using this instance, not giving the library users time to update their code.

 From GHC 9.10, there will be a way to do add deprecation pragmas to instances: